tensorflow/datasets/README.md

 Note that the library still requires `tensorflow` as an internal dependency.

+To learn more about TensorFlow Datasets check the course [Data Pipelines with TensorFlow Data Services](https://www.coursera.org/learn/data-pipelines-tensorflow) offered by `deeplearning.ai` and `Laurence Moroney`.

 ## Want a certain dataset?

 Adding a dataset is really straightforward by following